euzhiang/RepData_PeerAssessment1/PA1_template.md

 ## 104  835    206.2
 ```
 ## Inputing missing values
-The missing values are filled in using the mean for that 5-minute interval.
+The missing values are filled in using the mean for that 5-minute interval based on the average values obtained in the previous section.

 ```r
 modifiedData<-data